newjersey/innovation.nj.gov/content/_impactreport2024/my-career-nj.md

 menu-title: "My Career NJ"
 title-image:
   image: /assets/images/impact-report/2024/header/mycareernj.jpg
+example-image:
+  title: What New Jerseyans See
+  image-url: "/assets/images/impact-report/2024/examples/mycareernj.png"
+  caption: The landing page for MyCareerNJ, which guides workers as they search for new careers, training opportunities, and more.
 previous-page:
   title: Helped more than 115,000 expecting parents access benefits to care for their newborns
   link: "/impact-report/2024/maternity-timeline-tool"